 Argentina beat Uruguay 1-0 in the round of 16, setting the stage for a quarter-final showdown with England at Estadio Azteca in Mexico City.

-The first goal of the game became infamously known as 'The Hand of God' goal as the officials missed Maradona's hand making contact with the ball before it beat England keeper Peter Shilton.
+The first goal of the game became infamously known as 'The Hand of God' goal as the officials missed Maradona punching the ball past England keeper Peter Shilton as they both rose for an aerial challenge.

 Maradona scored two more goals in a 2-0 semi-final win over Belgium, increasing his tournament tally to five.
 In the final against West Germany, Jose Luis Brown and Valdano built a 2-0 lead.